 Total Volume = 53 L

 Main Bag = 40 L

 Lid = 6 L

-Many new packs aim to incorporate the latest technology in lightweight, streamlined exteriors, more pockets, and more features.
+Many new packs aim to incorporate the latest technology in lightweight, sleek exteriors, more pockets, and more features.

-All in all, the Terra is a fairly simple pack with a basic feature set; some are useful, others aren't.
-Water bottle holders on each side, a hydration sleeve, lid, and a few small outside pockets make this pack easy to organize but not over the top regarding features.
+All in all, the Terra is a reasonably simple pack with a basic feature set; some are useful, others aren't.
+Water bottle holders on each side, a hydration sleeve, lid, and a few small outside pockets make this pack comfortable to organize but not over the top regarding features.

-As our Best Buy awarded women's pack, the Terra is an exceptional value.
+The Terra is a solid pack at a very attractive price.
 The pack offers all of the necessary design features for a comfortable and supported outing without charging extra for features that you may not find useful.
-For a pack that is durable and easy to use, you will get your dollars worth.
-For $170, a novice will appreciate the low investment and simplicity and the more experienced backpacker will appreciate the durability and lack of adornment.
+For a pack that is durable and easy to use, you will get your dollar's worth.
+A novice will appreciate the low investment and simplicity and the more experienced backpacker will appreciate the durability and lack of adornment.

-The North Face Terra 55 offers intelligible features built on a strong foundation.
+The North Face Terra 55 offers intelligent features built on a strong foundation.
 However, this pack is due for a pretty substantial update to compete with newcomers on the market.
 It is uncomplicated, decorated only with the essential adjustment points.
-Organization is straightforward with six enclosed compartments/pockets and three access points.
-Versatility in application spans from single night adventures to lengthy worldwide travel.
-Covering all of the bases for a functional and simple backpack, the Terra meets the needs of a diverse range of adventuring women and is still a solid choice for those looking to buy a more traditional pack at a budget price.
+The organization is straightforward with six enclosed compartments/pockets and three access points.
+Versatility in application spans from single night adventures to extended worldwide travel.
+The Terra meets the needs of a diverse range of adventuring women and is still a solid choice for those looking to buy a more traditional pack at a budget price.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More